boytchev/texture-generator/docs/camouflage.md

 This texture immitates the design of camouflage patters in military clothes and vehicles.
 It overlaps four-color spots.
 The generated texture is intended for color maps.
-Click on an snapshot to open it online.
+Click on a snapshot to open it online.

 <p class="gallery">